HCL-TECH-SOFTWARE/digital-experience/docs/platform/kubernetes/operations/helm_dam_backup_restore.md

                 ```

             !!!note
-                If you are getting the following error, run the commands from this step again until it completes without the error occurring.
+                If you are getting the following error, run the commands from this step again until they are completed without errors.

                 ```shell
                 dropdb: database removal failed: ERROR:  database "dxmediadb" is being accessed by other users